Egg allergy test

 - Red or watery eyes.

-- Stomach pain, nausea, vomiting or diarrhoea.
+- Stomach pain, nausea, vomiting or diarrhea.

 Benefits of egg allergy testing at home